the-turing-way/the-turing-way/book/website/ethical-research/ethics-intro.md

 ## Prerequisites / recommended skill level
-> other chapters that should have been read before or content you should be familiar with before you read this
->

 | Prerequisite | Importance | Notes |
 | -------------|----------|------|
 | None needed | N/A | --- |